 For instance, a Tang Dynasty (618-907) emperor stated that one of his generals was “a better Great Wall than the ramparts built by the Sui emperor Yangdi” (the previous dynasty).

-Throughout its history—when relations weren’t overly antagonistic—the Wall served as trading markets for the different cultures to meet and trade goods.
+Throughout the Great Wall of China history—when relations weren’t overly antagonistic—the Wall served as trading markets for the different cultures to meet and trade goods.

 After years of these economic and cultural exchanges along various passes along the Wall, entire cities sprouted up with residents from both sides, including at Shanhaiguan Pass, Zhangjiakou, Gubeikou, and Jiayuguan Pass.